PowerShell/PowerShell/.github/CONTRIBUTING.md

 Making Design Changes
 ----
-To add new features such as cmdlets or making design changes, please follow the [PowerShell Request for Comments (RFC)]("https://github.com/PowerShell/PowerShell-RFC") process.
+To add new features such as cmdlets or making design changes, please follow the [PowerShell Request for Comments (RFC)](https://github.com/PowerShell/PowerShell-RFC) process.

 Common Engineering Practices
 ----
 Other than the guidelines ([coding](../docs/coding-guidelines/coding-guidelines.md), [RFC process](https://github.com/PowerShell/PowerShell-RFC) for design, [documentation]() and [testing](../docs/testing-requirements/test-guidelines.md)) discussed above, following are common engineering practices we would like everyone to follow:
 - Do not commit code changes to the master branch!
-You should [fork or checkout a branch](#Contributing-to-Code)
+You should [fork a branch](#Contributing-to-Code)
 - Format commit messages as follows based on [the Tim Pope's guidelines]("http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html"):

 ```